-Rewards Rate: The card offers you 10x points per dollar spent on hotels, rental cars and Chase Dining experiences booked directly through the Chase Ultimate Rewards portal.
-Additionally, it awards 5x points on flights booked through Chase Ultimate Rewards and 3x points per dollar spent on all travel and dining purchases and 1x everywhere else.
+Rewards Rate: The card offers 10x points per dollar spent on hotels and rental cars as well as 5x points on air travel booked directly through Chase Ultimate Rewards® immediately after you spend $300 on travel purchases annually.
+Additionally, earn 3x points per dollar spent on all other travel and dining purchases and 1x everywhere else.

-Sign-Up Bonus: Earn 50,000 bonus points after using their card to spend $4,000 within three months of account opening.
+Sign-Up Bonus: Earn 60,000 bonus points after using your card to spend $4,000 within three months of account opening.

 Who Should Use This Credit Card?
 Frequent travelers who are serious about earning travel awards.

-Why We Like the Chase Sapphire Preferred® Card
+Why We Like the Chase Sapphire Reserve® Card

 How I Use Chase Ultimate Rewards Points